 - Although your ISP or an attacker can see your data going to a VPN server, they cannot see the second VPN server, and therefore cannot monitor traffic coming out of the VPN to correlate with the encrypted data going in.

 - Similarly, websites and apps you use while connected to a multi-hop VPN can see the second VPN server where traffic exits, but not the first one where it enters, making correlation nearly impossible.

-Most VPNs use shared IP addresses, meaning all the users connected to a single server are assigned the same IP address.
+Most VPNs use shared IP addresses, meaning everyone on a single server shares the same IP address.
 This makes it much more difficult to trace online activity back to a single user.
-Sending traffic through two pools of users with shared IP addresses makes traffic correlation exponentially more difficult.
+Sending traffic through two pools of users with shared IP addresses provides additional security by making traffic correlation exponentially more difficult.

 If an attacker compromises the first server in the chain, the user’s data is still encapsulated in a second layer of encryption.
 If an attacker compromises the second server, they will still not be able to trace back any data beyond the first server.